Azasakhe/Netflix/How-install-the-addon.md

 * In the terminal run these commands:
 <pre>
 sudo apt-get update
-sudo apt-get dist-upgrade
-sudo apt-get install python-crypto sudo apt-get install build-essential python-pip sudo pip install -U setuptools sudo pip install wheel sudo pip install pycryptodomex
+sudo apt-get install build-essential python-pip python-crypto libnss3 sudo pip install -U setuptools sudo pip install wheel pycryptodomex
 </pre>
 * In the terminal run these commands to download the Repository zip:
 <pre>